-Creating a simpler retirement system.
+Creating a stronger retirement system.

-- We need an Age Pension income test exemption (so pensioners can help meet workforce shortages) and an inquiry into the costs and benefits of a universal pension. - We continue to demand an Independent Pension Tribunal (to take the politics out of the pension) and for an increase to Commonwealth Rent Assistance.
+- We should encourage greater workforce participation throughout a person's life to fill labour shortages and increase income and boost retirement savings and index pension payments more frequently when inflation increases rapidly. - We continue to demand an Independent Pension Tribunal (to take the politics out of the pension) and for an increase to Commonwealth Rent Assistance.